-Like many other councils in New Zealand, we have concerns about these reforms.
+Like many other councils in New Zealand, we have concerns about this reform.
 We are doing everything we can to engage in the project to make these concerns heard and get the best outcome for our community.

-The Department of Internal Affairs are the Government agency leading this Reform - you can find extensive information about the progress and next steps on their website dia.govt.nz/Three-Waters-Reform-Programme.
+The Department of Internal Affairs are the Government agency leading this reform - you can find extensive information about the progress and next steps on their website www.dia.govt.nz/Three-Waters-Reform-Programme.